chaitin/strapdown-zeta/README.md

  - Use highlight.js for syntax highlighting, which provides more beautiful coloring and more powerful syntax parsing.
  - Blazing fast loading speed!
 All the codes are written using [vanilla-js](http://vanilla-js.com/), only less than 200KiB source code after compressing.

-### Git Powered Wiki
+### Git powered Wiki

  - Git Powered Wiki system.
 A standalone server is provided, just `git init` then run the server will get you a full functional geeky wiki server.
- - Files can be extracted using git version(sha hash)
+ - File modification history and view by commit version(shortened sha hash).
- - Custom view header and tail can be specified for different files.
+ - Custom view options can be specified for different files.
  - Handle of static files.
 Directory listing can be turned on and off.

 For more, please see: